Video-Analysis-System/vas-research/tracking/README.md

 ## Simple Online and Realtime Tracking (SORT)
-- Best algorithm on MOT2015
+- Best algorithm on MOT2015 (at published time)

 | Adv | Disadv |
 |-----|--------|